-In December 2020, the U.S. Food and Drug Administration approved the Pfizer and Moderna COVID-19 vaccines under Food and Drug Administration (FDA) Emergency Use Authorization (EUA), and distribution has begun, starting with healthcare workers and the highest-risk patients.
-With different reports coming out every day on the vaccine, it is easy to be confused by myths.
+With different reports coming out every day on the COVID-19 vaccines, it is easy to be confused by myths and false information.
 Below, we go through 10 of the most common myths surrounding the COVID-19 vaccines.

 1. Myth: The vaccine is not safe because it was approved so quickly.